 Answer: Unless you have received sufficient notice of the accommodation to allow you an opportunity to implement the accommodation, you are not required to do so.
-When students are provided an accommodation letter by the Dean, the issue of timeliness in providing the accommodation is discussed with the student.
+When students are provided an accommodation letter, the issue of timeliness in providing the accommodation is discussed with the student.

 What if I plan an activity or assignment for my class, but a student in the class has a limitation due to his/her disability that prevents them from participating?
 For example, let's say it is an outdoor field trip that includes climbing a mountain to obtain rock samples and I have a student in a wheelchair.